What Are Social Engineering Attacks? (Types & Definition)

 Joe Ferrara is President and CEO of Wombat Security Technologies.
 Joining Wombat in 2011, Joe brings 20 years of experience in technology marketing, operations and management to his role as President and CEO.
 Recently Joe was a finalist for EY Entrepreneur Of The Year Western Pennsylvania and West Virginia and received a CEO of the Year award from CEO World.
 Joe has provided expert commentary and has spoken at numerous information security industry events including RSA Europe, the CISO Executive Network forum, ISSA International, and information security regional conferences.

 My advice for companies related to the increasing prevalence of social engineering attacks is...

-Commonly defined as the art of exploiting human psychology to gain access to buildings, systems, or data, social engineering is evolving so rapidly that technology solutions, security policies, and operational procedures alone cannot protect critical resources.
+Commonly defined as the art of exploiting human psychology within human interactions to gain access to buildings, systems, or data, social engineering is evolving so rapidly that technology solutions, security policies, and operational procedures alone cannot protect critical resources.
 A recent Check Point sponsored survey revealed that 43 percent of the IT professionals surveyed said they had been targeted by social engineering schemes.
 The survey also found that new employees are the most susceptible to attacks, with 60 percent citing recent hires as being at high risk for social engineering.

 - Take a baseline assessment of employee understanding.

 - Help employees understand why their security discretion is vital to corporate health.